Teycir/Chuckle/README.md

 ### ✨ What Can Chuckle Do?

-- 🆓 **Free to Use** - Get 1,500 free memes every day using Google AI Studio's free tier, fallback use with OpenRouter
+- 🆓 **Free to Use** - Get free memes using OpenRouter's free tier models
 - 🔒 **Your Privacy is Safe** - Everything stays on your computer, no tracking
 - ⚡ **Super Fast** - Get a meme in 2-3 seconds, try different templates instantly
-- 🤖 **AI-Powered** - Gemini 2.5 Flash picks the perfect meme template for your text
+- 🤖 **AI-Powered** - AI picks the perfect meme template for your text
 - 🌍 **Speaks Your Language** - Available in English, Spanish, French, and German
 - 🎨 **20 Meme Templates** - Drake, Distracted Boyfriend, Woman Yelling at Cat, and 17 more
 - **Social Sharing** - Share instantly to Twitter, LinkedIn, or Email